Securities Litigation Partner James (Josh) Wilson Encourages Investors Who Suffered Losses Exceeding $100,000 In Enochian To Contact Him Directly To Discuss Their Options

-NEW YORK, NY / ACCESWIRE / August 10, 2022 / Faruqi & Faruqi, LLP, a leading national securities law firm, is investigating potential claims against Enochian Biosciences, Inc. ("Enochian" or the "Company") ENOB and reminds investors of the September 26, 2022 deadline to seek the role of lead plaintiff in a federal securities class action that has been filed against the Company.
+NEW YORK, NY / ACCESSWIRE / August 22, 2022 / Faruqi & Faruqi, LLP, a leading national securities law firm, is investigating potential claims against Enochian Biosciences, Inc. ("Enochian" or the "Company") ENOB and reminds investors of the September 26, 2022 deadline to seek the role of lead plaintiff in a federal securities class action that has been filed against the Company.

 If you suffered losses exceeding $100,000 investing in Enochian stock or options between January 17, 2018 and June 27, 2022 and would like to discuss your legal rights, call Faruqi & Faruqi partner Josh Wilson directly at 877-247-4292 or 212-983-9330 (Ext.
 1310).
 You may also click here for additional information: www.faruqilaw.com/ENOB.